Required Documents for HOF Aadhaar Address Change

 An SRN (Service Request Number) is a unique reference number generated when you submit an Aadhaar update request.
 It allows you to track the real-time status of your application on the UIDAI portal without needing to visit an Aadhaar Seva Kendra.

 If you prefer the offline route, you can visit any Aadhaar Seva Kendra (ASK) or a permanent enrolment centre.
-You’ll need to fill out the Aadhaar update form, providing your details and your HoF’s Aadhaar number.
+You will need to fill out the Aadhaar update form, providing your details and your HoF’s Aadhaar number.
 You must carry the original copies of all required documents (your Aadhaar, HoF’s Aadhaar, relationship proof, and HoF’s consent letter) for verification.
 The centre staff will scan your documents and submit your request.
-You’ll pay the Rs 50 fee there.
+You will pay the Rs 50 fee there.
 The HoF consent process remains the same, with an SMS sent to their registered mobile.
 The verification steps involve UIDAI checking all submitted documents and the HoF’s consent before processing the address change.

 Key Things to Remember